 Throughout my experiences, I have maintained the position that technology is a tool which should be used to improve processes making individuals more efficient so that, specifically in health care, providers can spend their valuable time with patients in ways that effect positive change; I believe that while technology can be an invaluable tool, it cannot and should not replace the personal relationships created through one-on-one interactions.

 I am excited to be back in Alaska and to utilize the experiences that I have had throughout my life from construction and real estate to health care and information technology to be a part of something revolutionary.
 We are creating a community that will provide our seniors, our staff, and the families of both with experiences, opportunities, and relationships that will change their lives; we are redefining senior living in the State of Alaska.

-I have a Bachelors Degree in Business Management, served a mission for The Church of Jesus Christ of Latter-Day Saints in Tucson, Arizona, speak Spanish, and when not working, love being outdoors mountain biking, kayaking, fly fishing, skiing, or hunting.
-However, more than anything, I enjoy spending time with my wife of 20 years and our four children.
+I have a Bachelors Degree in Business Management, served a mission for The Church of Jesus Christ of Latter-Day Saints in Tucson, Arizona, speak Spanish, and when not working, love being on some type of outdoor adventure.
+However, more than anything, I enjoy spending time with my wife of over 20 years and our four children.

 In 1991, I graduated in construction management and was hired as a project manager for a residential development company in Northern California.
 A year later, I relocated my new family and ventured into site development and general engineering.

 There is an art of creation and an euphoria that comes with visualizing, drawing and then physically building something.
 It’s an unbelievable feeling that never leaves your system once you have tasted it.
 Deep down I knew there was something more to my career than tasting dirt and making money.